tomastokar/gsoap/README.md

 # Convert to data frame and set BP description as rownames
 x = as.data.frame(x, row.names = x$Description)
 ```
+Obtained data.frame contains:
+  * ID - ID of GO biol. proc.
+  * Description - a full name of the GO biol. proc.
+  * GeneRatio - a fraction of query gene members of the given GO biol. proc. to the total number of query genes.
+  * BgRatio - a fraction of total number of genes of the given GO biol. to size of the ``gene universe''.
+  * pvalue - a statistical significance of the obtained overlap
+  * p.adjust - a statistical significance adjusted for multiple testing applying user-specified adjustment method.
+  * qvalue - a statistical significance adjusted for multiple testing applying clusterProfiler custom adjustment method.
+  * geneID -  list of query gene members of the given GO biol. proc. (in the following format: ``GENE1/GENE2/..'')
+  * Count - total number of query gene members of the given GO biol. proc. (effect size).

 #### Create GSOAP layout and plot
 Create GSOAP layout using tSNE projection; decreate the scale factor to better accomodate the instances into the layout space.
 ```